-Download the binary release for your OS:
+Download the binary release for your OS here (Mac support is coming soon).

-- Windows

-- MacOS (coming soon!)

-- Linux

 If you choose this option, please be aware that:

 - SCOUTS is a Python package.
 The executable has a moderately large size (~150 mb), since it has to bundle the whole Python interpreter along with it. - this is an experimental release of SCOUTS, and as such it is not expected to support all OS configurations.
 If you run into any problems, please choose another installation method.